overflowjs-com/alpinejs_alarmclock_demo/README.md

-Demo tutorial for alpine js.
+Demo tutorial for alpinejs by making an alram clock.

 To run this project
 got to project home directory